rodeoflagellum/rodeoflagellum.github.io/_posts/2022-04-18-for-digital-dna.md

 Two fairly recent examples showcasing this feat of Nature that happened to pierce the public's attention[^public] are Ötzi the iceman and the report that the DNA of some million year-old mammoths was able to be sequenced.

-Ötzi the iceman is a mummified human, who was 25-40 year-olds at time of his death (likely murdered), from the Late Neolithic (Copper Age) who was located on 09/19/1991 in the Tyrolean Öztaler Alps.[^back] Believed to be around 5.2k-5.3k years-old (3359 - 3105 BCE)[^old], Ötzi is one of the oldest mummies ever retrieved; that DNA is so structurally sound over time has afforded us amazing insight into humanity's and Ötzi's past (e.g., Ötzi's last meal[^meal], or his gut microbiome[^biom]).
+Ötzi the iceman is a mummified human, who was 25–40 year-olds at time of his death (likely murdered), from the Late Neolithic (Copper Age) who was located on 09/19/1991 in the Tyrolean Öztaler Alps.[^back] Believed to be around 5.2k–5.3k years-old (3359 – 3105 BCE)[^old], Ötzi is one of the oldest mummies ever retrieved; that DNA is so structurally sound over time has afforded us amazing insight into humanity's and Ötzi's past (e.g., Ötzi's last meal[^meal], or his gut microbiome[^biom]).

-The million year-old mammoths story refers to 3 mammoth (the oldest set of fossils being 1.2-1.1Ma) specimens of the Early-Middle Pleistocene from Siberia whose DNA was read by a team of researchers.
-The sequencing and recovery of DNA from these fossils pushed the previous boundaries people had believed to exist for successful DNA sequencing[^million_mam]; previously, sequencing the DNA of a 560–780k year-old horse fossil from Canada's Yukon was believed to have been _the limit_[^horse].
+The million year-old mammoths story refers to 3 mammoth specimens (the oldest set of fossils being 1.2-1.1Ma) of the Early-Middle Pleistocene from Siberia whose DNA was read by a team of researchers.
+The sequencing and recovery of DNA from these fossils pushed the boundary researchers had believed to exist for successful DNA sequencing[^million_mam]; previously, the sequencing of DNA from a 560–780k year-old horse fossil from Canada's Yukon was believed to have been _the limit_[^horse].

 [^horse]: _previously, a 560–780k year-old horse fossil..._: Orlando, Ludovic, Aurélien Ginolhac, Guojie Zhang, Duane Froese, Anders Albrechtsen, Mathias Stiller, Mikkel Schubert et al. "Recalibrating Equus evolution using the genome sequence of an early Middle Pleistocene horse."
 Nature 499, no. 7456 (2013): 74-78.
 See <https://www.nature.com/articles/nature12323>.
 Quote: (pp.74) " Relict ice wedges below the unit indicate persistent permafrost since deposition(Supplementary Information, section 1.1), whereas the organic unit, hosting the fossil, indicates a period of permafrost degradation, or a thaw unconformity, during a past interglacial as warm or warmer than present 3, and rapid deposition during either marine isotope stage 19, 17 or 15.
 This indicates that the fossil dates to approximately 560–780 kyr BP"; "Theoretical and empirical evidence indicates that this age approaches the upper limit of DNA survival.
 So far, no genome-wide information has been obtained from fossil remains older than 110–130 kyr BP."